Mitsurishi/nestjs-microservices/README.md

 ## Description

-Training project consists of 2 microservices: auth - provides JWT authorisation, user CRUD operations and role model; profile - CRUD operations for user's profile
+An application consisting of two microservices: auth - provides JWT authorization, CRUD operations for users, and a role model (access to endpoints for certain roles); profile - CRUD operations for working with user profiles

 Microservice architecture pattern used in this app is API gateway